DevExpress/Blazor/demo/BlazorDemo.Wasm/BlazorDemo/Pages/TreeList/Sorting/Descriptions/TreeList-Sorting.md

 * [DxTreeList.SortBy](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTreeList.SortBy.overloads) — Sorts TreeList data against the specified column.
 * [DxTreeListDataColumn.SortIndex](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTreeListDataColumn.SortIndex) — Specifies the column's position among sorted columns.
 If the property is set to `-1`, TreeList data is not sorted against this column.
 * [DxTreeListDataColumn.SortOrder](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTreeListDataColumn.SortOrder) — Specifies column sort order (ascending or descending).
-* [DxTreeListDataColumn.SortMode](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTreeListDataColumn.SortMode) — Specifies whether to use custom logic to sort column data.
+* [DxTreeListDataColumn.SortMode](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTreeListDataColumn.SortMode) — Specifies how column data is sorted (by value, by display text, or custom logic is used).

 You can focus a column header with a keyboard and press Space, Shift+Space, or Ctrl+Space to change sort criteria.